 Dropping Courses: Students may drop courses and receive full tuition credit by the published change of program deadlines.
 In any given term, the deadline to drop a course for a full tuition credit is also the last day to add a course.
 Courses with special dates must be dropped before the course begins to receive full tuition credit.
 There is no reduction of tuition for special date classes once the course begins or for fee-based courses in art, music, and dance after the close of the change of program period.
 You may obtain a list of fee-based courses in the Office of the Registrar.

 Changes of Points: Students may add or drop points in variable point courses through published deadlines.
 In most cases, students will be able to use any of the methods listed above to request point changes.
-However, if the deadline for changing points has not passed and a student is not able to make the change either online or by touch tone, s/he should fax in the point change request and/or e-mail the Registrar (firstname.lastname@example.org) for more information.
+However, if the deadline for changing points has not passed and a student is not able to make the change online, s/he should fax in the point change request and/or e-mail the Registrar (email@example.com) for more information.

 Withdrawal: After the deadline passes for adding or dropping courses, students may only withdraw from courses.
 These courses will remain on the student's academic record with a grade of "WD."
 During Fall and Spring Terms, students may withdraw by any of the methods listed above.
 However, due to technical restrictions, students must withdraw from Summer Term courses via fax, mail, or in person.
 Refunds of tuition or tuition credits are pro-rated based on the date of withdrawal.
 See the Registration Information bulletins on this web site for specific term refund schedule.
 Failure to attend classes does not lead to an automatic withdrawal.

 Enrollment Verification: Students who need to have their enrollment verified to an outside organization may fill out a request for enrollment verification.
 Please allow approximately five (5) business days for processing of these requests.